Feature request #8387

 All this have to be largely discussed..
 In my corp, I use QGIS_PLUGINPATH variable to deploy mandatory plugins (including memory layer saver), and manage registry or ini files in user clients profiles thanks to Group Policy Tools of windows.
 I agree this is not perfect since some user deactivate that plugin.. and loose datas..

-#9 Updated by Nathan Woodrow almost 7 years ago
+#9 Updated by Nathan Woodrow about 7 years ago

 @Alessandro you missed my point.
 I still want those layers there as empty when I open the project next time.
 I don't want to have to create them each time and style them.
 They are really just empty cosmetic layers in some of my projects.
 If I need to persist them I will use the memory layer saver plugin, if not I just leave them to be cleared.

-#10 Updated by Alessandro Pasotti almost 7 years ago
+#10 Updated by Alessandro Pasotti about 7 years ago

 - Assignee deleted (